lowshow/syllid/README.md

 ## TODO

-Bug, muting one channel messes up other channels
+possible bug: muting one channel messes up other channels

 -----